 CAPRIMULGIFORMES Ridgway, 1881

 I have split the Whip-poor-will into Mexican Whip-poor-will, A. arizonae, and Eastern Whip-poor-will, A. vociferus.
-The Mexican Whip-poor-will does not appear to even be sister to A. vociferus, being closer to the Dusky Nightjar, Antrostomus saturatus.
-Further, it is distinctive vocally and differs somewhat in plumage from the Eastern Whip-poor-will, having often been viewed as a separate species (e.g. Howell and Webb, 1995; Navarro-Sigüenza and Peterson, 2004).
+The Puerto Rican Nightjar (sometimes called Puerto Rican Whip-poor-will) has not been genetically tested.
+Han's (2006) analysis found the Mexican Whip-poor-will closer to the Dusky Nightjar than to the Eastern Whip-poor-will.
+However, Sigurdsson (2013) disagreed.
+The two Whip-poor-will's are vocally distinctive and differ somewhat in plumage, supporting their status as separate species (see also Howell and Webb, 1995; Navarro-Sigüenza and Peterson, 2004).

 The third group consists of the Chordeiles nighthawks and the Nacunda Nighthawk, Podager nacunda.
-It's not clear whether the Lesser Nighthawk belongs in Podager or Chordeiles.
-It doesn't affect the linear order.
-One option is to put all of them in the same genus.
-In that case, I think Chordeiles has priority.
+I follow the AOU's SACC in placing them in Chordeiles.
+The alternative would be to put the Least Nighthawk in Podager.
+When they are all in the same genus, Chordeiles appears to have priority.
 It was established by Swainson in part II of the “Fauna Boreali-Americana” (Richardson and Swainson), dated 1831, but apparently published Feb.
 4, 1832.
 The genus Podager is due to Wagler from heft 3 of Isis von Oken in 1832, which is apparently the March issue.
 That's pretty close to Feb.
 4, and some issues of Isis von Oken seem to have been published prior to their cover date.
 So far, I have been unable to confirm when it was actually published.